 When you take the willy-nilly approach, you also need to understand that will necessitate you monitoring all those products to make sure they keep up.
 Many do; some don't.

 That's why I gravitate to the K.I.S.S. principle (keep it simple silly).

-- I only use and recommend themes I have confidence in, have used for my own sites and that have proven the test of time.
+- I only use and recommend themes I have confidence in, have used for my own sites, and have proven the test of time.

-- The age, usage, update history and ongoing review of plugins is crucial.
+- The age, usage, update history, and ongoing review of plugins are crucial.